 The Oakland Mills Community Police office was established to provide Oakland Mills residents and merchants with the opportunity to develop a personal relationship with a police officer dedicated to Oakland Mills.
 The Howard County Police Department utilizes community policing offices throughout the county as part of the community-oriented policing philosophy that emphasizes cooperation between police and community members and problem solving.
 Howard County officers who also patrol the Oakland Mills community regularly utilize the community policing office to meet with residents and conduct police business.
 Although the office is not staffed 24 hours a day, residents can expect to see police in the office during days, evenings and weekends.
-Currently HCPD Officer Luke Buchanan is assigned to Oakland Mills and is available as a resource to community members.
-Residents are encouraged to discuss issues with Officer Buchanan, however, they will need to contact him first as his schedule varies.
-Officer Buchanan’s contact information is listed below.
+Currently HCPD Officer Roberto Lopez is assigned to Oakland Mills and is available as a resource to community members.
+Residents are encouraged to discuss issues with Officer Lopez; however, they will need to contact him first as his schedule varies.
+Officer Lopez’s contact information is listed below.
 Please note that in case of an emergency call 911 and not the Oakland Mills Police Office.

 Oakland Mills Community Policing Office

 Columbia, MD 21045

 PFC Roberto Lopez

 Note: In case of an emergency, do not call the community policing office.
 Call 911.

 To help prevent residential break-ins throughout the county, it is important that we REPORT any suspicious activity and any concerns immediately to the Howard County Police.
 Suspicious activity or signs of warning to alert police about include, but are not limited, to the following: